childsb/glusterfs-hadoop-docs/ConfiguringAmbari2.markdown

 Note: The working glusterfs stack will only be shipped by Hortonworks with HDP 1.4.3.1, this is not internally or externally available yet.
 In the meantime, please yum install the [http://ambari-fork.s3.amazonaws.com/ambari-server-1.3.0-SNAPSHOT20140110162116.noarch.rpm](Ambari Server) and [http://ambari-fork.s3.amazonaws.com/ambari-agent-1.3.0-SNAPSHOT20140110162153.x86_64.rpm](Agent) from our S3 Repo:

-* On the management server, activate the GlusterFS enabled HDP Stack in Ambari:
+* On the management server, activate the GlusterFS enabled HDP Stack in Ambari by editing the /var/lib/ambari-server/resources/stacks/HDP/2.0.6.GlusterFS/metainfo.xml and setting the active flag to true:

-   Edit /var/lib/ambari-server/resources/stacks/HDP/2.0.6.GlusterFS/metainfo.xml

-   Set the active flag to true:

 `     <metainfo>`
 `        <versions>`
 `               <active>true</active>`